 Our recurring revenue model and high annual revenue retention rates provide significant visibility into our future operating results and cash flow from operations.
 This visibility enables us to better manage and invest in our business.
-Recurring revenue, which is comprised of recurring fees and interest income on funds held for clients, increased from \$21.1 million for the three months ended September 30, 2013 to \$29.5 million for the three months ended September 30, 2014, representing a 40% year-over-year increase.
-Recurring revenue represented 95% of total revenue for the three month periods ended September 30, 2013 and 2014.
+Recurring revenue, which is comprised of recurring fees and interest income on funds held for clients, increased from \$43.6 million for the six months ended December 31, 2013 to \$62.0 million for the six months ended December 31, 2014, representing a 42% year-over-year increase.
+Recurring revenue represented 94% and 95% of total revenue during the six months ended December 31, 2013 and 2014, respectively.
+Recurring revenue increased from \$22.5 million for the three months ended December 31, 2013 to \$32.4 million for the three months ended December 31, 2014, representing a 44% year-over-year increase.
+Recurring revenue represented 95% of total revenue for both of the three month periods ended December 31, 2013 and 2014.

-Recurring Fees From New Clients
+Recurring Fees from New Clients

 We calculate recurring fees from new clients as the percentage of year-to-date recurring fees from all clients on our solutions which had not been on or used any of our solutions for a full year as of the start of the current fiscal year.
 We believe recurring fees from new clients is an important metric to measure the expansion of our existing client base as well as the growth in our client base.
-Our recurring fees from new clients was 34% and 35% for the three month periods ended September 30, 2013 and 2014, respectively.
+Our recurring fees from new clients was 37% and 38% for the sixmonth periods ended December 31, 2013 and 2014, respectively.